Cudabear/ld27/README.md

-ld27
+ld28
 ====

-Game for Ludum Dare 27 created using HMTL5 Canvas, Javascript, and Phaser.
+Game for Ludum Dare 28 created using HMTL5 Canvas, Javascript, and Phaser.

+were you fooled by the repo title?
+Yeah, my bad.